Kosovo Serbs: Middle Ages

 Sclaveni raided and settled the western Balkans in the 6th and 7th century.
 The White Serbs are mentioned in De Administrando Imperio as having settled the Balkans during the reign of Byzantine Emperor Heraclius (r.
 610–641), however, research does not support that the White Serbian tribe was part of this later migration (as held by historiography) rather than migrating with the rest of Early Slavs.

 Starting from the first half of the 9th century, and up to the second half of the 10th century, several Byzantine–Bulgarian and Bulgarian–Serbian wars were fought in various regions, including Kosovo, that came under Bulgarian control.
-During the reign of Byzantine emperor John I Tzimiskes (969-976), Byzantine control was established throughout the region, including Kosovo and up to the Catepanate of Ras.
+During the reign of Byzantine emperor John I Tzimiskes (969–976), Byzantine control was established throughout the region, including Kosovo and up to the Catepanate of Ras.

-Byzantine rule in the region was supressed by Samuel of Bulgaria (976-1014), but later restored by emperor Basil II in 1018.
+Byzantine rule in the region was suppressed by Samuel of Bulgaria (976–1014), but later restored by emperor Basil II in 1018.
 Under Byantine rule, local Eastern Orthodox eparchies of Lipljan and Prizren were placed under the jurisdiction of the Archbishopric of Ohrid.

 In 1040–1041 a massive Bulgarian rebellion against Byzantine rule broke out, which included Kosovo.
 Another rebellion broke out in 1072, in which Serbian prince Constantine Bodin was crowned Emperor of Bulgaria at Prizren, however, despite some initial success, he was eventually captured and the rebellion was suppressed.
 Vukan I, the new independent Serbian Grand Prince, began raiding Byzantine territories during the early 1090s, first in Kosovo, capturing Lipjan, and advancing further towards Skoplje and Vranje.
 He broke several peace treaties that he personally negotiated with the Byzantine Emperor at Zvečan and Lipjan, until finally submitting in 1106.